Pan de Yuca/ Yuca Bread#BreadBakers

 - Line a baking tray with some parchment paper.

 - Mix flour, salt and baking powder together in a bowl.

-- Grate the cheese finely into the bowl.
+- Grate or crumble the cheese finely into the bowl.

-- Add egg and bring the flour mixture together to form a dough.
+- Add eggs and bring the flour mixture together to form a dough.

 - If it appears dry and does not bind well, add milk one tablespoon at a time.
 You may not need it at all, depends on how soft the cheese is.

 - Take about a golf ball size dough and roll it into a ball.

 - Do the same with the remaining dough.

 - Place the tray in the fridge and let the rolls chill for 30 minutes.